 Featuring employees in your brand’s accounts in such an authentic way encourages community-building.

 5. Company facts and statistics

-Make use of reports, company news, and company statistics and post them on your social media accounts.
-These types of posts not only build brand trust, but also positions brands as experts in your industry.
+Share your reports, company news, and company statistics on your social media accounts.
+These types of posts not only build brand trust, but also position your brand as an expert in your industry.

 6. #FunFact posts

 #FunFact or “Did you know?” posts can drive attention to your brand and make potential employees interested in what your brand has to say.
 These posts also reflect what your brand finds valuable, and if potential employees share these values, they are more likely to engage.